 Find research on issues surrounding charter schools and choice and news about West Sacramento College Prep, a charter school founded by the School of Education, Washington Unified School District, and Sacramento City College.

 Public Participation in Scientific Research (PPSR), often referred to as citizen science, has incredible potential for promoting greater understanding and appreciation for science, fostering environmental stewardship, and encouraging civic engagement.
 Find research, news and resources about PPSR here.

 The School of Education has a major part to play in providing nonpartisan, research-based education policy analysis and recommendations, and to prepare leaders to influence and enact policies that meet the needs of their students and teachers.
-Several faculty are experts in education policy and leadership, we offer a PhD emphasis in leadership and policy as well as offer a one-year Master’s degree in education policy.

 The School of Education has several faculty with expertise in English language arts education.
 Our PhD emphasis area Language, Literacy and Culture, as well as our teaching credential in English prepare researchers and teachers in this area.
 Find more information about our research in this area here.